 You can trust us to take excellent care of your dog at all times.
 In the event of an injury or illness, we will quickly assess the situation to determine the best plan of action to take.
 Your dog's health and safety are our primary concern.
 Depending on the situation, we will either take your dog to your personal vet or rush them to the closest emergency vet.
 We will contact you as soon as possible if this ever occurs.

 There are dogs of all sizes.
 How do I know my smaller dog will be safe?

-For the safety of our guests we may separate our dogs into different sleep and play areas based on size, activity level, age, and temperament.
+For the comfort of our guests, we may separate the dogs into different sleep and play areas based on size, activity level, age, and temperament.
 We assess the daily guests and monitor their needs accordingly so they all have a wonderful time.

 I have an older dog that prefers to sleep all day.
 Will my dog be able to rest and relax?